reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 It does not get stuck anywhere, the factory menu works (you can navigate it on the serial console), so what's going on?

 Run the emulation with ``-d io``, look at all MMIO register reads (any of these might steer the program on a different path) and analyze the disassembly where these registers are read.
-To get exact program counters in the logs, run with ``-d io,nochain -singlestep``:

 .. code:: shell

-  ./run_canon_fw.sh 1300D -d io,nochain -singlestep
+  ./run_canon_fw.sh 1300D -d io
   ...
   [*unk*]    at 0xFFFF066C:FFFF00C4 [0xC0300000] -> 0x0       : ???
   [*unk*]    at 0xFFFF0680:FFFF00C4 [0xC0300000] <- 0x1550    : ???